mrocklin/blog/_posts/work/2018-03-29-scaling-python.md

     You have greater control over the software and development environment on your laptop, and so can iterate more quickly.
-3. You can use these eight cores in transit, in a coffee shop, or at home, without the administrative hassles of interacting with an remote cluster.
+3. You can use these 4-8 cores in your office, in transit, in a coffee shop, or at home, without the administrative hassles of interacting with an remote or shared system.
 4. By writing parallel code on your laptop you learn many of the techniques for writing parallel code on the cluster,